Bill Hardwick: Member of the Missouri House of Representatives

 Since 2021, Hardwick served as a commissioner on the Missouri Military Preparedness and Enhancement Commission.
 The commission advises the Missouri Governor and state legislature on defense and military matters and makes recommendations on policies regarding defense dependent communities, military installations, and defense related businesses within the state.

 On October 4, 2022, Hardwick testified before the Missouri General Assembly's Joint Committee on Agriculture that he believed China's purchase and ownership of farmland posed a national security threat and that Chinese control of the food supply could reach a tipping point where China controlled prices and supply and demand.

 In 2023, the Conservative Political Action Conference (CPAC) identified Bill Hardwick as one of the most conservative members of the Missouri Legislature and awarded him and twenty-five other members of the House of Representatives the Conservative Excellence award for voting with the conservative position over ninety percent of the time.
+In 2025, CPAC identified Hardwick as one of the top ten most conservative legislators in the Missouri House of Representatives.

 At the beginning of the COVID 19 pandemic in April 2020, Hardwick argued against lockdowns and stay at home orders.
 He cited economist F.A.
 Hayek's description of dispersed knowledge to maintain that the government was not qualified to determine who was essential or qualified to direct the means of production during the pandemic.

 In 2022 and 2023, Hardwick sponsored legislation to prohibit COVID-19 vaccine requirements for public schools and public agencies and would require vaccine exemptions for universities and private sector employers.
 In testimony, Hardwick stated uncertainty if the vaccine saved more lives than taken.
 In 2023, on the floor of the Missouri House of Representatives, Hardwick stated that the mRNA COVID vaccines were causing myocarditis.

 In 2023, Hardwick supported legislation that would prevent minors from receiving gender affirming care, including access to hormones and puberty blockers.
 Hardwick stated that putting in place bans on minor gender affirming care is distinguishable from restrictions on transgender health care for adults.

 In the 2024 U.S. Presidential primary election, Hardwick publicly endorsed Donald Trump.